truebucha/md/goals.md

 ## Live goals

 - [ ] think outside the box
+- [ ] do acts 7m and rethink 3m during life
 - [ ] relaxed attitude and beeing open to changes
 - [ ] act quickly (do things you are prised for, not you like to do)
 - [ ] future will be positive.
 Try no matter what